 There are 2 phases of food for Wambana.
-For the cycle tour component of the trip (day 2-6) your son will be required to bring his own food.
+For the cycle tour component of the trip (day 2-5) your son will be required to bring his own food.
 As your son is a boarder, the boarding house can supply your son with core foods and ingredients indicated on your son's food plan which is prepared during Transition In.
 Your son is to provide the boarding house with this food plan as soon as it is completed.
-Any foods outside this list e.g. treats/snacks will need to be sourced by your son at his own expense.
+Please note Wambana is a Nut Aware site and thus no nuts are to be included in the cycle tour food.
+Any foods outside this list e.g. treats/snacks, will need to be sourced by your son at his own expense.
+Please see the 'program preparation'' pages in this booklet for further information.
 Any enquiries regarding food for the cycle tour should be directed to Phil Noble or Tim Quinn.

-From dinner on day 6 until the conclusion of the program, food will be provided by the Wambana program.
+From dinner on day 5 until the conclusion of the program, food will be provided by the Wambana program.
 On occasion, the boys will have time to visit the bakery for lunch, with food being purchased by your son if he wishes.